Areas of Interest

 - Evolution and behavioural approaches to public policy

-Kurtis Boyer (Michif/Métis) is a political scientist working in the areas of Indigenous governance and political psychology.
+Kurtis Boyer is a citizen of the Métis Nation-Saskatchewan and is a political scientist working in the areas of Indigenous governance and political psychology.
 Originally from Southern Saskatchewan, in 2018 Kurtis completed his PhD in Political Science from the University of Lund in Sweden.
-He also has an MA in Political Science from the University of Northern British Columbia, and a BA in International Studies (minor in Indigenous Studies) from the University of Saskatchewan.

 In his doctoral work, Kurtis explored how empathy and altruistic behaviour become disengaged or misdirected under certain political conditions.
-His dissertation, An Autocracy of Empathy, was featured in Norway’s national newspaper Aftenposten and was nominated for the European Consortium’s Award for Political Research’s Best PhD Thesis.
+His dissertation, An Autocracy of Empathy, was nominated for the European Consortium’s Award for Political Research’s Best PhD Thesis.
 Much of his research continues to focus on how external conditions influence political behaviour, and how insights from evolutionary and embodied cognition, as well as social-neuroscience might be made accessible to policy makers.
-In addition to his current research focus, Kurtis has worked extensively on issues related to Indigenous politics, self-governance, and law.
-He has focused specifically on topics, including Inuit self-determination via living resource management, traditional forms of Metis government, and drivers for collaborative economic development between municipal and band administration.
+Kurtis has also worked extensively on issues related to Indigenous politics, self-governance, and law.
+He has focused specifically on topics, including Inuit self-determination via living resource management, Métis governance, and drivers for collaborative economic development between municipal and band administrations.

 - PhD, Political Science, Lund University